11 Subtle Traits Of An Untrustworthy Person, According To Psychology

 Advertisement

-Trust is an essential element of all relationships, as well as a foundational part of society.
-And while research has shown that people are hardwired to trust each other, putting trust in someone isn't always easy, especially at the start of a relationship.
+Trust is an essential element of all relationships, whether platonic, professional, or romantic; trust is also a foundational part of society.
+While research published in the Journal of Neuroscience has shown that people are hardwired to trust each other, putting trust in someone isn't always easy, especially at the start of a relationship.

-The subtle traits of an untrustworthy person aren't always obvious at first glance, but the closer you look, the clearer a person's lack of trustworthiness becomes.
-Regaining a sense of trust after it's been broken can be difficult, which is why understanding the qualities of an untrustworthy person is valuable information to have.
+The subtle traits of an untrustworthy person aren't always obvious at first, but the closer you look, the clearer a person's lack of honesty becomes.
+Regaining a sense of trust after it's been broken, no matter what relationship it's in, can be difficult, which is why understanding the qualities of an untrustworthy person is valuable information.

 Here are 11 subtle traits of an untrustworthy person, according to psychology